FriendSoftwareLabs/friendchat/README.md

 #### Version, x.y.z

 * x is incremented when the team feels like it.
-* y is incremented when a feature is merged into master
+* y is incremented when a feature is merged into master.
-* z is incremented when a patch is merged into master
+* z is incremented when a patch is merged into master.

 ## License